codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+Which of these programming languages is a low-level language?
- 1. Random Access Memory
+ 1. Python
- 2. Central Processing Unit
+ 2. Assembly
- 3. Motherboard
+ 3. C#
- 4. Hard Disk Drive
+ 4. Pascal

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Assembly
 </details>